Candidate Information for Municipal Elections

-The next general municipal election will be held on Monday, November 5, 2018.
-The municipal council for the Resort Municipality was elected by acclamation on August 3, 2018.
+The general municipal election was held on November 5, 2018 (the municipal council for the Resort Municipality was elected by acclamation on August 3, 2018).

-What are the rules for running a municipal elections
+What are the rules for running a municipal election?

-Election processes are the same for all municipalities and the procedures for general elections are guided by the Municipal Government Act (MGA), the Municipal Election Regulations, the Campaign Contributions and Election Expenses Bylaw Regulations, and the Plebiscite Regulations.
+Election (and by-election) processes are the same for all municipalities and the procedures for elections are guided by the Municipal Government Act (MGA), the Municipal Election Regulations, the Campaign Contributions and Election Expenses Bylaw Regulations, and the Plebiscite Regulations.

 - Are a Canadian citizen

 - Are at least 18 years of age or older

 - Have been ordinarily a resident in the municipality for a period of at least six months before the election